-Multi-Agent Systems (MAS) are inherently decentralised.
+Multi-Agent Systems (MAS) are inherently decentralized.
 The vision is of an environment in which every agent is able to directly connect with everyone else and interact with them without having to rely on a third party acting as an intermediary or match-maker.
-This is in direct contrast to centralised systems in which a single entity is the central point of authority, through which all interactions happen.
+This is in direct contrast to centralized systems in which a single entity is the central point of authority, through which all interactions happen.
 The conventional client-server model is an example of a centralized architecture where clients interact with one another regarding specific services (e.g. communication, commerce) only through a server.

 This is not to say that facilitators and middlemen have no place in a multi-agent system; rather it is the 'commanding reliance on middlemen' that MAS rejects.

-Division of responsibilities: In a decentralised system, every agent is equally privileged, and (in principle) should be able to interact with any other agent.
+Division of responsibilities: In a decentralized system, every agent is equally privileged, and (in principle) should be able to interact with any other agent.
 The idea is very much aligned with the peer-to-peer paradigm, in which it is the voluntary participation and contribution of the peers that create the infrastructure.
-Therefore, in a decentralised system, there is no central 'enforcer'.
-This means all the work that would typically fall under the responsibilities of a central entity must be performed by individual parties in a decentralised system.
+Therefore, in a decentralized system, there is no central 'enforcer'.
+This means all the work that would typically fall under the responsibilities of a central entity must be performed by individual parties in a decentralized system.
 Blockchain-based cryptocurrencies are a good example of this.
 A notable characteristic of cryptocurrencies is the absence of central trusted entities (e.g. banks).
 But this in turn means that most security precautions related to the handling of digital assets and the execution of transactions are the responsibility of individuals.

 Decentralisation vs distribution: It is important to emphasise that by decentralisation we do not mean distribution; although multi-agent systems typically do also tend to be distributed.
 A distributed system is one whose components are physically located in different places and connected over a network.
-A fully centralised system, owned and operated by a single entity, may in fact be highly distributed.
+A fully centralized system, owned and operated by a single entity, may in fact be highly distributed.
 Google or Microsoft's cloud infrastructure are examples of this, where their components are distributed across the globe yet designed to work together harmoniously and function in unison.
 Decentralisation on the other hand refers to a system whose components may be owned, operated, and managed by different stakeholders, each with their own personal objectives, interests, and preferences which may not necessarily be aligned with one another or the system itself.
-Therefore, distribution refers to the physical placement of a system's components, whereas decentralisation refers to a) the diversity of ownership and control over a system's constituents, and b) the absence of central authorities between them.
+Therefore, distribution refers to the physical placement of a system's components, whereas decentralisation refers to a. the diversity of ownership and control over a system's constituents, and b. the absence of central authorities between them.

 As discussed above, the notion of decentralisation extends as far as ownership and control.
-Therefore, the different components that make up a decentralised system may each be owned by a different entity, designed according to very different principles and standards, with heterogeneous software and hardware, and each with internal objectives that may be fundamentally inconsistent, worse yet contradictory, with those of others.
+Therefore, the different components that make up a decentralized system may each be owned by a different entity, designed according to very different principles and standards, with heterogeneous software and hardware, and each with internal objectives that may be fundamentally inconsistent, worse yet contradictory, with those of others.

 As such, a distinctive characteristic of a multi-agent environment, is that it is inhabited by more than one agent (as the name suggests), where each agent may be owned potentially by a different stakeholder (individual, company, government).
 Since by design, each agent represents and looks after the interests of its owner(s), and because different stakeholders may have unaligned, conflicting, or contradictory interests, it is very common to have multi-agent systems in which the agents' objectives, values and preferences are unaligned, conflicting, or contradictory.